Sliding Doors Combine Function with Fashion

 - Practicality.
 Install sliding doors on the closet or dressing room off your master bedroom for increased accessibility.
 Because you can open the closet much wider, you will be able all to see all your clothes and accessories at a glance, when you're rushing to get ready for work or an evening event.
 Add a mirrored panel to the outside so you can conveniently check your outfit.

 - Variety.
-Sliding doors are available in an eclectic assortment of materials to complement any decorating scheme.
-Install a sliding door made of wood (how about reclaimed barn wood or better yet, a reclaimed barn door?), glass, aluminum, steel, fiberglass, or even paper, for traditional Japanese styled shoji screens.
-Do make sure that any glass slider is made out of shatterproof material marked in a distinctive fashion, such as by an opaque or patterned band across the glass, to prevent mishaps.
+Sliding doors come in an eclectic assortment of materials to complement any decorating scheme.
+Hire a carpenter to install a sliding door made of wood (maybe salvaged barn wood or a reclaimed barn door?), glass, aluminum, steel, fiberglass, or even paper, for traditional Japanese styled shoji screens.
+Do make sure that any glass slider is made of shatterproof material marked in a distinctive fashion, such as by an opaque or patterned band across the glass, to prevent mishaps.

 - Flexibility.
-Sliding door installations work equally well in interior doorways between rooms or leading to the great outdoors.
+Sliding door installations work equally well in doorways between interior rooms or leading to the great outdoors.
 Of course, the material of any sliding exterior door must be waterproofed against moisture penetration and sealed for energy efficiency.
-In terms of home security, today's quality sliders are manufactured with a hook-over locking mechanism to prevent would-be intruders from gaining entry by lifting the sliding panel out of the frame.
+In terms of home security, today's quality sliders are manufactured with a hook-over locking mechanism to prevent would-be intruders from lifting the sliding panel out of its frame.

 - Universal Access.
 Family members or guests with disabilities will appreciate the accessibility afforded by an easy-to-open sliding door.
 Combine a slider with a touch-activated mat to trigger an automated opening system.
 (NOTE: Glass sliders are not recommended for individuals with vision impairment or Alzheimer's.)